ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 esac
 ```

-The difference between the constructs is evident now.
+The differences between the constructs are evident now.
 First, the `if` condition checks the results of a Boolean expression.
 The `case` statement compares a string with several patterns.
 Therefore, it makes no sense to pass a Boolean expression to the `case` condition.
 Doing that, you handle two cases only: when the expression is "true" and "false".
 The `if` statement is more convenient for such checking.

 The second difference between `if` and `case` is the number of conditions.
 Each branch of the `if` statement evaluates an individual Boolean expression.
 They are independent of each other in general.
 The expressions check the same variable in our example, but this is a particular case.
 The `case` statement checks one string that you pass to it.